FarronF/limerick-council-meetings/meetings/2023/05/15-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Meeting of Metropolitan District of Limerick - 17th April 2023.md

 Phosphorus and is consistent with our investigation findings to date.
 The second round of

-sampling for April will happen over the next few days.--- 12
+sampling for April will happen over the next few days.
+---
+12

 Please also note that a sample was taken on the 30th November 2022 and no exceedances